Roadmap out of lockdown announced 22nd February 2021:

 During these difficult times, despite the fact that many of our cleaning staff receive National Living Wage (NLW), they may still face financial hardship during this crisis.
 Many staff rely on full earnings to maintain their basic living.
-Our cleaners will not be eligible for the job retention scheme due to their self-employed status and will have to rely on Universal Credit or Employment Support allowance and Self-employment income support scheme.
+Our cleaners will not be eligible for the job retention scheme due to their self-employed status and they will have to rely on Universal Credit, Employment Support allowance and Self-employment income support scheme.

 Therefore, we are asking if you could please keep your current bookings in order to ensure your cleaner still has regular work, if it is safe to continue.
 Please do not completely cancel your cleaning sessions, instead we are open to pausing them until you wish to resume, when you feel safe to do so.
 We can also offer an option to pay your cleaner as a voluntary contribution if you are able to help.